JonOct45/LMS-Database/milestones/Milestone1/README.md

 Database requirements must be enumerated and grouped by the entity that performs the action so later they are easy to find in the document.

-Example of database requirements extracted from our use case example given in section II:

-    1. User
-        1.1.
-A user shall create only one account
-        1.2.
-A user shall be able to rent multiple books at once before checking out 1.3.
-A user shall have at least one role.

-    2. Account
-        2.1.
-An account shall be created by only one user.

-    3. Role
-        3.1 A role shall be linked to many users.

-    4. Book
-        4.1 A book can be rented by multiple users

 Database requirements listed in this section must cover ALL the following relationships: